Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.lm
 ```

 The lumen, an SI unit of luminous flux, defined as 1 cd × sr.

-Dimension: `Unitful.𝐉`.

-See also: `Unitful.cd`, `Unitful.sr`.

 ### Mass